Amazon drivers claim

 Employment law specialists

-We believe every delivery driver should be treated as an employee, rather than a self-employed contractor.
-That’s why we’re encouraging all Amazon drivers to join the claim and help fight for basic worker protections and benefits – such as receiving holiday pay and the National Minimum Wage.
+We do not act for big corporations; we act for individuals.
+Our aim is to ensure that Amazon drivers receive the employee right they deserve.
+That is why we are encouraging all Amazon drivers to join the claim and help fight for basic worker protections and benefits – such as receiving holiday pay and the National Minimum Wage.

 Employee rights for Amazon drivers